 Fundraising for Charities, Community Service and Social Activities are the key items on our agenda and our aim is to grow and expand what we do.

 As we all have many demands on our time, members are free to choose their own level of involvement with the club's activities.
 For some, membership is purely social but for many it's a lot more.

 Winchcombe Rotary Club meets twice a month on the second and fourth Thursday of each month.
-Our normal meeting place is Wesley House, High Street, Winchcombe but we are currently holding our meetings using Zoom.
-We also hold a variety of fundraising and community events and our "Signature" event is "Classics at Prescott," a Classic Car Hill Climb event which will be next held in September 2021.
+Our normal meeting place is Wesley House, High Street, Winchcombe.
+We also hold a variety of fundraising and community events and our "Signature" event is "Classics at Prescott," a classic car hill climb event which will be next held in May 2022.

 Donations to charities and needy causes are administered by our Charitable Funds Advisory Committee.
 We look at applications for both large and small projects and